The fall season is a wonderful time to get outside and explore. Here’s what you need to know about salmon in the Great Lakes.

 When is the best time to watch the fall salmon run?

-In Ontario, the best time to watch salmon migrate is from September to November, during the salmon run.
+The best time to watch salmon migration in Ontario is from September to November, during the salmon run.
 You’ll find them in rivers and streams connected to the Great Lakes.

 Why do salmon swim upstream?

 Salmon swim upstream to lay their eggs.
 In fact, salmon return to the same location they were born.
 They lay their eggs in the gravel banks of rivers and streams, known as tributaries.
-Juvenile salmon then return to the Great Lakes.
+Juvenile salmon then swim upstream to return to the Great Lakes.

 Where to go to watch the fall salmon run